Xenoage/Zong/shared/data/test/scores/musicxml20/readme.txt

 SchbAvMaSample.xml
 Telemann.xml

-These files are not distributed within the git repository because of copyright restrictions.
+The files marked with (*) are not distributed within the git repository because of copyright restrictions.
 Visit http://www.musicxml.org/ or contact info@xenoage.com to get the files.
+Thanks to Michael Good for providing the files.